jazzscheme/jazz/Readme.txt

 ========

 Launch
-  If you have built Jedi you can run the jedi executable to launch the Jedi IDE.
+  If you have built the Jedi IDE you can launch it using the jedi executable.

-  PS: If you are launching Jedi using an X11 build of Jazz, do not forget to start X11, else the process will crash.
-We are looking at how to detect from Jazz if X11 is running.

 Debugging
   At the current time, the IDE relies totally on the underlying Scheme for